Can you really make money donating plasma?

 The exact rules vary by state, but every donor must meet the essential requirements detailed above.

 When you donate plasma, you’re accepting an important responsibility.
 If there’s any chance your blood could pose a risk to potential recipients, stop right now.

 How Donating Plasma for Money Works: An Interview

 Bethany said this little side hustle covered her rent in college!

 The Plasma Donation Process

 Finding a Plasma Donation Center Near You

 It’s important to understand these types of center are not government institutions.
-While the FDA regulates and inspects all of the donation centers in the United States, the agency is not involved with the management of any of these centers.
+While the FDA regulates and inspects all US-based donation centers, the agency is not involved with the management of any of these centers.

 In most cases, an appointment is not required.
 The centers usually accept walk-ins during most hours of the day.

 (Though calling in advance can save time, and you may be able to fill out their forms online.)